 10. Pink Kale🥬

-ornamental pink kale plant from above
+Ornamental pink kale plant from above.

 11. Ornamental Cabbage

-pink ornamental cabbage from above
+Pink ornamental cabbage from above.

 Taste and Texture: While ornamental cabbage is edible, its taste and texture are often less desirable compared to other cabbage varieties.
 This is because it tends to be more bitter and fibrous.